 We not only advocate for universal access to speech and language therapy services through our representations at national and global level, we also strive to dismantle these barriers by raising awareness and educating society to understand, include and embrace all those with communication and swallowing needs.

 The Health and Social Care Professions Alliance (HSCPA) is a grouping of the professional bodies of those professions regulated or due to be regulated by CORU.
 Current membership consists of professional body representatives of occupational therapists, orthoptists, optometrists, social care, social workers, speech and language therapists, radiographers & radiation therapists, dietitians, physiotherapists, psychologists, counsellors, psychotherapists, chiropodists & podiatrists, clinical measurement physiologists, Audiologists, Clinical Biochemists, Play Therapists, Phlebotomists and is growing.
-Edel Dunphy, IASLT COO represents IASLT on the HSCPA.
+Edel Dunphy, IASLT Chief Operations Officer represents IASLT on the HSCPA.

 Guidelines are current best practice procedures based on available evidence.
 They contribute to high quality speech and language therapy service delivery.